po1line/Van-Krevelen-diagrams-visual-R/README.md

 # Van-Krevelen-diagrams-R
 ## General description
-Here is the plot for nice visualisation of Van Krevelen diagrams to visualise massspectrometry data of natural organic matter (NOM) analysis.
+Here is the plot for a nice visualisation of Van Krevelen diagrams to visualise mass spectrometry data of natural organic matter (NOM) analysis.
 Van Krevelen diagrams are used to characterise individual components of complex mixtures, NOM including.
-In it's classic variant it is a plot of atomic O/C versus atomic H/C from elemental analysis.
+In its classic variant, it is a plot of atomic O/C versus atomic H/C from elemental analysis.

-In this repo you can find two plotting functions for both continous and discrete values, and the function for plotting the density of diagram saturtion by molecules that can be used for the following assigning to precursor groups.
+In this repo, you can find two plotting functions for both continuous and discrete values and the function for plotting the density of diagram saturation by molecules that can be used for the following assigning to precursor groups.

 ## The data